MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/get-test-set.md

 The **Get** method maps directly to the [Get-DSCConfiguration](/powershell/module/psdesiredstateconfiguration/get-dscconfiguration) cmdlet.
 When you call `Get-DSCConfiguration`, the LCM runs the **Get** method of each resource in the currently applied configuration.
-The LCM uses the key values stored in the ".mof" file as parameters to each corresponding resource instance.
+The LCM uses the key values stored in the `.mof` file as parameters to each corresponding resource instance.

 This is sample output from a **Service** resource that configures the "Spooler" service.